Sports Coach Logo Sports Coach Training Principles Fitness Components

 Alternative forms of education

-Alternative forms of studying are becoming more and more popular.
+Alternative forms of studying are becoming increasingly popular.
 Distance learning and family education are optimal for children-athletes.
-Not everyone has enough time and patience to teach their children on their own.
+Not everyone has enough time and patience to teach their children independently.

-Only a family education enthusiast will be able to immerse himself in state educational standards, and study programs, choose methods, and regularly engage with a child so that he does not have to choose between sports and studies.
+Only a family education enthusiast can immerse himself in state educational standards and study programs, choose methods, and regularly engage with a child so that he does not have to choose between sports and studies.
 It is more expedient to entrust the educational process's organization to professionals: hire tutors or connect to online coaching and tutoring.

 The role of students' independent physical education

-First of all, the independent physical exercise culture cannot pass without awareness of a person’s need to have a healthy body.
+First, the independent physical exercise culture cannot pass without awareness of a person’s need for a healthy body.
 Student awareness of the need for physical exercise is the first step toward personal development.

-Physical culture acts as an integral part of the general and professional culture of a student.
-It is the most important quality dynamic characteristic of his personal development and a fundamental activity that determines the beginning of his sociocultural existence.
+Physical culture is an integral part of a student's general and professional culture.
+It is the most important dynamic characteristic of his personal development and a fundamental activity that determines the beginning of his sociocultural existence.

-First of all, the student must be interested in the studies and consider that the body, spirit, and mind are a single whole that makes up the essence of a healthy and harmonious personality.
-Also, the student should understand that his body in many ways resembles a vessel, and it is the subject himself depends on what and how to fill it.
-Providing a pedagogical impact on students, it is essential to convey this simple truth to them.
-Physical education classes should try to provide maximum freedom for everyone.
+First, the student must be interested in the studies and consider that the body, spirit, and mind comprise the essence of a healthy and harmonious personality.
+Also, the student should understand that his body resembles a vessel in many ways, and the subject himself depends on what and how to fill it.
+Providing a pedagogical impact on students, conveying this simple truth to them is essential.
+Physical education classes should give maximum freedom for everyone.

-Of course, it is difficult to bring the student to awareness of the need for physical education, and even more so through the pedagogical skill to encourage him to independently do physical exercise, since the educational program of the university also includes other items that take a certain amount of time.
+Of course, it isn't easy to bring the student to awareness of the need for physical education, and even more so through the pedagogical skill to encourage him to independently do physical exercise, since the educational program of the university also includes other items that take a certain amount of time.
 Especially youth is full of sunny optimism.
 There is a lot of evidence and obvious facts about the benefits of physical culture.
-It is enough to spend 15 minutes a day on physical exercise for several months to understand and feel the difference.
+Spending 15 minutes a day on physical exercise for several months is enough to understand and feel the difference.

 Outcome

 Striking a balance between study and sport can be difficult, but not impossible.
-Keep in mind that you must have excellent time management skills, a burning desire to work, and a capacity for self-sacrifice to succeed.
+Remember that you must have excellent time management skills, a burning desire to work, and a capacity for self-sacrifice to succeed.

 Page Reference